Commute to Work: How to Make It Worth It for Your Employees

 Drop in Job Satisfaction

-When the daily commute takes up too much time, employees don’t always get to enjoy quality time with family, indulge in their hobbies, or even simply watch their favorite TV show.
+When the daily commute takes up too much time, employees don’t always get to enjoy quality time with family, indulge in their hobbies, or even watch their favorite TV show.

 When they have less time for meaningful activities outside of work, it leads to poor work-life harmony.
-Add the cost, mental stress, and physical fatigue from all the travel, and you have employees who are unhappy and prone to quiet cracking.
+Add in the cost, mental stress, and physical fatigue from all the travel, and you have employees who are unhappy and prone to quiet cracking.

 Poor Employee Performance

 If employees often have to deal with long and stressful work commutes, there’s a good chance they’ll have less energy to focus on their work.
 This means they could be less productive and engaged, leading to poor performance.
+One study even found that the mental effort involved in the morning commute impaired daily job performance.

-More employers are initiating a return to office if they haven’t already.
+More employers are initiating a return to office (if they haven’t already).

-According to Fooda's "What's Happening in the Workplace Now?" report,41% of workplaces are fully back in-office.
+According to Fooda's "What's Happening in the Workplace Now?" report, 41% of workplaces are fully back in-office.
 That’s a 2x increase from 2024 numbers.
 Meanwhile, 31% are also following a hybrid model with set in-office days.

 Flexible Timings